bdlm/log/README.md

 log.SetLevel(log.InfoLevel)
 ```

-It may be useful to set `log.Level = logrus.DebugLevel` in a debug or verbose environment if your application has that.
+It may be useful to set `log.Level = log.DebugLevel` in a debug or verbose environment if your application has that.

 #### Entries